christian-law/christian-law.github.io/index.md

 classes: wide
 author_profile: true
 ---
-#Welcome to me page!
+# Welcome to my page!
 To see more of my work, navigate to one of the tabs up top!

 I am a PhD candidate.
 My published and forthcoming works are below:
 - **Who Watches the Watchmen?**